kamilburda/gimp-export-layers/docs/sections/Installation.md

 1. Make sure you have GIMP installed with support for Python scripting.
 2. Locate the folder containing GIMP plug-ins - open GIMP and go to `Edit → Preferences → Folders → Plug-Ins`.
-3. Extract the following files and folders:
+3. Extract the following files and folders to one of the folders identified in step 2:

        export_layers.py
        export_layers

-   to one of the folders identified in step 2.

 Linux